stoplightio/spectral-owasp-ruleset/README.md

 ## Usage

-Create a local ruleset that extends the style guide.
+Create a local ruleset that extends the ruleset.
 In its most basic form this just tells Spectral what ruleset you want to use, but it will allow you to customise things, add your own rules, turn bits off if its causing trouble.

 ```
 cd ~/src/<your-api>